dkristek/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/82176869/154598909-eac34ec5-12b4-40aa-b9a4-7491874b9d29.png)

 ### Analysis of Outcomes Based on Goals
 This part of the analysis looks at how the set financial goal at launch impacts the outcome of the campaign.
+The percentage of failures, cancellations, and successes were calculated with different ranges of financial goals.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/82176869/154598844-c8393619-bef2-4fc4-b951-330105b303b1.png)
 ### Challenges and Difficulties Encountered